YamtalDev/HackerNews-API/README.md

 ## Features

-- MySQL Database for data storage.
+- MySQL Database for storage.
+- Hourly asynchronous updates of the database.
+- Caching to enhances performance for client requests.
+- Indexing on the database rank for optimized performance to get all top posts.
 - Get Top Posts Special method, calculated from the time of post and its votes.
-- Indexing on the database rank for optimized performance to get all top posts.
-- Caching to enhances performance for client requests.
-- Hourly asynchronous updates of the database.

 ## Usage
 To utilize this Spring Boot REST API project, follow these steps:

 ### Prerequisites
 Before you begin, ensure you have the following prerequisites installed on your system:

 - **Java (JDK):** If you don't have Java installed, you can download and install it from the official website: